 And it’s no wonder they were traditionally used in many healing remedies.
 The volatile oils found in pine, spruce and fir needles, bark, sap and resin are used by herbalists and aromatherapists to help stimulate the respiratory system, decongest the lungs, boost the immune system, balance hormones, and bring circulation and warmth to cold muscles and stiff joints.
 And as anyone who has smelled their fresh-cut branches already knows, their enchanting fragrance is a medicine all its own, helping calm the nervous system, reduce stress and cortisol, revive stamina and provide feelings of peace and wellbeing.

-Their needles are high in vitamin B, C, A, and iron and a slew of minerals, antioxidants and flavonoids, and according to various studies they contain anti-viral, anti-inflammatory, cardiovascular-protecting, triglyceride-reducing properties as well.
-Conifer needles are one of the richest sources of polyprenols which stimulate the immune system, cellular repair and contain antiviral properties – in particular against influenza viruses!
+Their needles are high in vitamin C, and a slew of minerals, antioxidants, and flavonoids, and according to various studies they contain anti-viral, anti-inflammatory, cardiovascular-protecting, triglyceride-reducing properties as well.
+Conifer needles are rich in phytochemicals that stimulate cellular repair and the immune system, in particular against influenza viruses!
 (Which all goes a long way towards explaining their ancient reputation as a cure-all for practically anything!)

 Plus they’re delicious!
 Citrusy and herbaceous, studies have identified over 39 flavour compounds in pine needles and over 81 in pine bud/tips alone!
-There are even conifer enthusiasts (and here) who have analysed their taste signatures, describing pines as heady, sharp and lemony, spruce as resinous and fruity with a rosemary-like flavour, and firs as sweet with candied orange peel overtones.
+There are even conifer enthusiasts (and here) who have analyzed their taste signatures, describing pines as heady, sharp and lemony, spruce as resinous and fruity with a rosemary-like flavor, and firs as sweet with candied tangerine peel overtones.

 And they’re super easy to incorporate into a wide variety of foods.
 You can toss chopped needles into vodka, vinegars, finishing salts and even blend them directly (with a food processor) into sugars. (link here).
 My favourite seasonal use for conifer sugar is shortbread – I cream it into butter when making the dough and sprinkle on top once the cookies are baked.